oresat/oresat-star-tracker-hardware/README.md

 - archive - old files and projects no longer in use
 - camera_testing - files related to testing our AR0130-based cameras
 - AR0130_DEV_BOARD - development board for use with AR0130 image sensor
+- openstartracker - star tracker software, based on OpenStarTracker from Univ. of Buffalo